 Saori Ohno was the winner of the German National Youth Competition in 1986, the E. Nakamichi Piano Competition at the Aspen Music Festival in 1992, and the Indiana University Piano Competition in 1994, and was awarded top prizes at the Fischoff and Coleman Chamber Music Competitions in 1994.

 As a soloist, recitalist and chamber musician, she has performed extensively throughout Europe, the United States and Japan.
 She has appeared on the Dame Myra Hess Concert Series, the Aspen Music Festival Winter Concerts and at the Gubbio Festival in Italy to name a few.
 She has appeared as soloist with the Chamber Orchestra of Albuquerque, the Aspen Concert Orchestra, the Indiana Philharmonic Orchestra, the Southfield Symphony, the Glen Ellyn New Philharmonic and has toured Germany with the German Youth Orchestra.
 Saori Ohno has been heard on NHK National Radio in Japan, as well as WFMT Chicago and SDR, SR, BR, HR in Germany.

 Saori Ohno was the first recipient of the piano teaching fellowship at the Aspen Music Festival, where she served on the chamber music faculty.
 She has taught at music schools in Germany and the United States, and has served as an Associate instructor at Indiana University.
 Upon her return to Japan in 2005, she accepted teaching positions at Shobi University and Shobi Music College.

-She has released a CD recording of piano works by Ravel (WWCC-7662), and in 2016, a recording of piano works by Schumann (WWCC-7809).
-Both albums received critical acclaim and were awarded by the Japanese recording arts monthly “Record Geijutsu.”
+She has recorded two CDs, one featuring piano works by Ravel (WWCC-7662,) the other piano works by Schumann (WWCC-7809.)
+Both albums received critical acclaim and were awarded by the Japanese recording arts monthly, “Record Geijutsu.”